profjellybean/FOOP/README.md

-# exercise1
+# catmousegame

-This template should help get you started developing with Vue 3 in Vite.
+This game is hosted on https://profjellybean.github.io/FOOP/.

 ## Recommended IDE Setup